AndyVenancio/AndyVenancio/README.txt

-This a test file for my personal repository.
+I'm Andy Venancio and this is my personal repository.
+I know Python, Java, C/C++, and MATLAB.